cjus/hydra-hpp/article.md

 ## Seeing the game in action

 During the development of this article and the sample game I wanted to test it on cloud infrastructure.
-So I created [this video]() to demonstrate that working.
-If you'd like to try this yourself, you can also pull the hpp game in a docker container or just fork the github repo.
+So I created [this video](https://youtu.be/p-UV4d2cUKU) to demonstrate that working.
+If you'd like to try this yourself, you can also pull the hpp game in a docker container or just fork the [github repo](https://github.com/cjus/hydra-hpp).

+Once the game is installed and configured (by updating the `config/config.json` file with the location of your Redis instance) you're then ready to launch distributed players.

 You can add a player named Susan by: